MakerGear/MakerGearM3Profiles/readme.md

 Misc Notes
 	-The defualt profiles use both Ooze shield and a prime pillar.
-For faster prints you may wish to disable one or the other,
+For faster prints you may wish to disable one or the other.